berkeley-scf/tutorial-dask-future/python-dask.md

 If you time doing the computations above, you'll see that doing it all together is much faster than the time of each of the three operations done separately.

-Note that when reading from disk, disk caching by the operating system (saving files that are used repeatedly in memory) can also greatly speed up I/O (and can easily confuse you in terms of timing your code...).
+Note that when reading from disk, disk caching by the operating system (saving files that are used repeatedly in memory) can also greatly speed up I/O (and can very easily confuse you in terms of timing your code...).

 # 6.4.
 Copies are usually made